ajfisher/building-droids-with-js/slides2.md

 Andrew Fisher @ajfisher <!-- .element: class="author" -->

 Notes:
 Hi!
-My name is Andrew Fisher and I’m an interaction researcher.
+My name is Andrew Fisher and I'm a developer and member of the nodebots team.
 Today I want to talk to you about Droids, JavaScript and Web Connected hardware for the next 25 minutes.

 ---

-## JS all the real things
+## Making things
 <!-- .slide: data-background="/images/typewriter.jpg" -->